 In contrast to the isometric and similar transformations, which respectively preserve the congruency and shape of transformed figures, affine transformations in general do not preserve angle size or length of line segments.
-Under an affine transformation the following properties of a plane geometric configuration remains invariant (unchanged):
+Under an affine transformation the following properties of a plane geometric configuration remain invariant (unchanged):

 * incidence of corresponding points and lines